 Sheryl Sandberg (2013)

-Thirty years after women became half the college graduates in the United States, men still hold the vast majority of leadership positions in government and industry.
+Thirty years after women became half the college graduates in the United States, men still hold most leadership positions in government and industry.
 This means that women’s voices are still not heard equally.
 Lean In examines the root causes for why women’s progress in achieving leadership roles has stalled, and offers compelling solutions that can empower women to achieve their full potential.
-Read more »

 Diane Dreher (1999)

 For every woman who is searching for both external power and internal peace.
-The Tao of Womanhood is for the woman who wants to be tough but nice, who wants to take care of things and everyone else but needs to be reminded to look after herself, who feels pulled in too many directions and yearns to live a full, balanced life.
-Read more »
+It’s for the woman who wants to be tough but nice, who wants to take care of things and everyone else but needs to be reminded to look after herself, who feels pulled in too many directions and yearns to live a full, balanced life.

 What sage advice have you discovered recently?